kjappelbaum/pyepal/README.md

         self.std = np.hstack(stds)
 ```

-For scheduling for the hyperparameter optimization we have some predefined schedules in the `PyPAL.pal.schedules` module.
+For scheduling for the hyperparameter optimization we have some predefined schedules in the `pypal.pal.schedules` module.

 ### Test the algorithms